amitruck-ltd/docs/source/includes/_authentication.md

 }
 ```

-On a preffered client navigate to the Login endpoint with url [https://dev.api.amitruck.co/v2/auth/user/user-invite/](https://dev.api.amitruck.co/v2/auth/user/user-invite/).
+On a preffered client navigate to the Invite User endpoint with url [https://dev.api.amitruck.co/v2/auth/user/user-invite/](https://dev.api.amitruck.co/v2/auth/user/user-invite/).
 The following are the request and response payload in JSON format.
-This endpoint require to be authenticated and the password of the authenticaded user will be updated.
+This endpoint require to be authenticated and an invite will be sent to the user.

 Item | Value
 ---------- | -------